glevi2004/organically/organically-webapp/README.md

 ## ✨ Features

-- 🤖 **AI Assistant** - LangChain-powered chatbot with profile-aware context for content ideas and strategy
 - 🎯 **Profile-Based Organization** - Manage multiple content profiles with custom settings
 - 💡 **Idea Dump** - Quick note-taking for capturing content ideas with drag-and-drop reordering
 - 📅 **Content Calendar** - Visual planning and scheduling for your posts